Caribbean Islands Villa Rentals By CARIBIQUE®

 Aruba is a perfect sun filled vacation island, out of the range of Caribbean hurricanes and with just 20 inches of annual rainfall.
 With a lengthy history, the approximately 69 square mile island has been attracting visitors since around 2500 BC.
 Colonisation began with Spanish missionaries who brought Christianity to the Indians of Aruba in the early 1500s, at the same time teaching them the Spanish language.
 In the 1600s the Dutch acquired control of the island, and then in 1986 Aruba was granted the status of an autonomous member of the Kingdom of the Netherlands.

-Find out more about Aruba Villa Rentals By Owner.
+Find out more about Aruba Villa Rentals.

 Bahamas Caribbean Vacation Rentals & Holiday Villas

 With an archipelago consisting of more than 2,000 islands and cays, it’s impossible to accurately describe what awaits visitors to The Bahamas.
 If you like exploring, choosing The Bahamas will provide plenty of opportunities for island hopping and unique excursions such as swimming with pigs in the Exumas!
-The islands of The Bahamas are great for family vacations, with a large choice of family friendly accommodadtions, including villa rentals by owner.
+The islands of The Bahamas are great for family vacations, with a large choice of family friendly accommodadtions, including villa rentals.

-Find out more about Bahamas Villa Rentals By Owner.
+Find out more about Bahamas Villa Rentals.